Gasparfgf/Gasparfgf/README.md

 * ⚡ Fun fact ***You can hate computers and end up loving them and making them your passion.***

-* 🤝 Strong believer in collaboration and non-violent communication
+* 🤝 Strong believer in collaboration and non-violent communication.

 * 🐧 Linux is the best